SEManticTeam/code-bucket-client/README.md

 * Ajax & JSON
 * Mongoose

-## Challenges biggest learning moments
+## Biggest Learning Moments

 Hack Stash was created as a group project.
 This allowed us to internalize the workflow of Git and Github.
 As a group we supported each other and and were able to move quicker.

 1. Virtual attributes in Moongoose that queries a different Schema are going to fail because they are return asynchronous
 2. When using Handlebars to generate html one needs to manipulating the data when it comes back directly before it goes to handlebars.

 ## User Stories & Wireframes & Entity Relationship Diagrams